LibanAbdullahi/music-beats-store/README.md

 # Music Beats Store

-This is a web application that allows users to upload, view, and purchase music beats.
+This is a web application that allows users to upload, view, and delete

 ## Prerequisites